 During a late 1990s airing of the movie on TBS' "Dinner and A Movie", Bruce Glover recalled that while filming their scenes together, he and Putter Smith had Sean Connery convinced that the two were actually openly homosexual.
 Glover added that a few years later while on an airline flight he was flirting with a female flight attendant, and suddenly heard a Scottish-accented voice saying, "You son of a bitch . . . " Glover turned around and saw the man was Connery.

 Reportedly, the final scene Sean Connery filmed as Bond (at least in the official movie series) was the one in which an unconscious Bond is loaded into a coffin at the funeral home.
-So, Connery's last ever day of playing James Bond for EON Productions was Friday the 13th August, 1971.
+So, Connery's last ever day of playing James Bond for EON Productions was Friday, August 13, 1971.

 This is the second of three James Bond title songs sung by Shirley Bassey.
 The first was Goldfinger (1964) and the last was Moonraker (1979).
 She also sang a version of the "Mr. Kiss Kiss Bang Bang" song for Thunderball (1965) which was not used.
 To date, Bassey is the only singer to have performed a Bond title song more than once.